 Designing for Sustainability

 We are leaders in the growing field of Sustainable Web Design, working to raise awareness about the internet’s environmental impact and to educate designers and developers about the tools and tactics they can use to create digital products and strategies that are both people- and planet-friendly.
-We blog regularly about the intersection of sustainability, design, and technology and offer green hosting powered by renewable energy.
+We blog regularly about the intersection of sustainability, design, and technology and 100% of the sites we host are powered by renewable energy.

 Ecograder is a free online tool to help you better understand how to improve your website’s efficiency and power it with renewable energy.
 Ecograder’s handy reports help you find quick and easy ways to reduce consumption, eliminate waste, and use less energy.
 Ecograder has been featured in Fast Company’s CoExist, The Green Market Oracle, Sustainable Brands, and several other publications.

 In 2015, Mightybytes began co-hosting weekly discussions with other businesses on the topic of internet sustainability.
 One initiative that arose from these endeavors was serving.green.
 This lightweight website is meant to provide an immersive, New York Times-style interactive experience with video and animation while still being able to fit on an old school floppy disc (under 1.4 MB).
 This was both a design and content challenge meant to address skepticism that more sustainable web solutions must sacrifice design and experience in order to stay lean.
 Challenge accepted and met.

 Our fellow B Corp Manoverboard from Winnipeg did the heavy lifting on design and UX while Mightybytes and NYC-based sustainability consultancy Third Partners worked on content and sustainability metrics.